villet/pdsnd_github/README.md

 ### Description
 The program analyzes bike share data for a given city (Chicago, New York City, or Washington, DC).
 The user can optionally filter the data by a month and/or a day of week.

-The program outputs statistical information about times, stations, trip durations and users.
+The program outputs statistical information about:

+- Popular times of travel
+- Popular stations and trips
+- Trip duration
+- User info

 The user can also optionally view the raw data about the trips.

 ### Data Columns